About Weekly Grist

 He posted the story and picture on a Sunday night and there was an email from him Monday morning with a link to the Corndancer Picture of the Week.
 I proceeded to forward the link to a few friends and did the same thing the next week.
 I began to get some positive feedback.

-Readers are forwarding the weekly link to their friends and now Weekly Grist read by several hundred people around the globe each week.
+Readers are forwarding the weekly link to their friends and now Weekly Grist read by hundreds of people around the globe each week.
 For that I am grateful.
 If you or any of your friends want to be added to the Weekly Grist distribution list, send me an email and I will make the addition.
 Know that this list is only for distribution of the link.
 I send to an “undisclosed list.”
 I will never provide this list to anyone else, I respect your privacy.

 Eb is a gifted writer with an imagination in size and strength comparable to the Australian outback.
 He does a few edits on each story.
 He also writes a number of the headlines when my imagination fails to come up with one.
 He wrote the first headline for the first post.
 It was and is good.
 See pictures and learn more about Ebenezer here.